 Complete the protocol application.
 There are help icons available throughout the application, for assistance with specific questions or pages.
 Ensure all necessary documents are created and uploaded on the appropriate pages throughout the application.

 Step 5: Create Consent/Assent Document(s)

 The ED/SBS IRB recommends the use of the Consent Form Wizard.
 This wizard will ask questions and produce a template to be used as the basis for your consent/assent document(s).
 Be sure to read the template created by the wizard, and make any necessary edits and changes.
 Also, be sure that the final document a) matches the information provided in the protocol application, and b) is appropriate for your study.
 For example, if you are using an oral consent process, be sure to remove signature lines, and write the consent script in a conversational format.

 The completed protocol application must be submitted by the PI (faculty member) using the "Submit" activity in the application workspace to submit the application to the IRB for review.
 The "Current State" (yellow box in the upper left hand of the protocol workspace) will change from "Pre-Submission" to "IRB Administrative Review" once the completed application is successfully submitted.

 Once the PI has submitted the protocol for review, the IRB will review and take action usually within 7-10 days, unless committee review is required.
-If review by the Expedited subcommittee or the Full IRB is required (as determined by the IRB office), please refer to the deadlines and meeting dates page.
+If review by the Expedited subcommittee or the Full IRB is required (as determined by the IRB office), please refer to the Reviews and Procedures webpage.